 While new medical treatments are giving hope for an end to the epidemic, HIV continues to create significant emotional, medical and financial needs among those infected and affected.
 Our social workers are here to help, whether you’re facing a new diagnosis, are receceiving disability or planning to re-enter the work force.

 HIV/AIDS Initiative social workers can provide counseling services and often work in a supportive role over many years of a person's life.
-In addition to providing a safe, long-term place where people can talk through their experiences and feelings, our New York office sponsors weekly support groups for people with HIV and our Los Angeles office sponsors a monthly activities group.
+In addition to providing a safe, long-term network where people can talk through their experiences and feelings, our New York and Los Angeles offices sponsor ongoing support groups for people with HIV.
 We also facilitate groups for care partners, partners who are HIV-negative and for people newly diagnosed.

 If you don't live near one of our offices, we will work with you over the phone and help you locate resources in your community and coordinate those services in the context of a longer-term supportive plan.